bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/netlify-cms.md

 Your site CMS is now fully configured and ready for login!

-If you set your registration preference to “Invite only,” invite yourself (and anyone else you choose) as a site user.
+If you set your registration preference to "Invite only,” invite yourself (and anyone else you choose) as a site user.
 To do this, select the **Identity** tab from your site dashboard, and then select the **Invite users** button.
 Invited users receive an email invitation with a confirmation link.
 Clicking the link will take you to your site with a login prompt.

 If you left your site registration open, or for return visits after confirming an email invitation, access your site’s CMS at `yoursite.com/admin/`.